Problem · Brand governance

 AI assistants return different category per geographyAI assistants return the same category, locally voiced

-M&A diligence flags brand drift as integration riskM&A diligence reads one company in five markets
+M&A diligence flags brand drift as integration riskM&A diligence judges one company in five markets

 Cross-market customer sees three different productsCross-market customer sees one firm, three local voices